How to build a profitable podcast.

 Talking points: A script that comprises talking points is the most flexible style to choose from.
 The only thing you need is a topic.
 The conversation will dictate what the whole content of the rest of the episode will be.

-Keep in mind that there is no right or wrong for styling your podcast script.
+Keep in mind that there is no right or wrong to styling your podcast script.
 Any podcast episode's success depends on fifty percent of the podcast script and fifty percent on the delivery.

 1. Use A Conversational Tone